kiliankoe/gptdash/congress/ARCHITECTURE.md

 Emergency toggle that disables all audience voting.
 Server rejects votes with `PANIC_MODE` error.
 Audience devices show "vote by clapping" overlay.
 Host can manually select winners via `HostSetManualWinner`.

 ### Venue-Only Mode
 IP-based access control restricting audience to venue network.
+Two-layer approach:
+- **Caddy layer**: Always blocks `151.219.62.0/23` and `2001:67c:20a1:1561::/64` (all roles)
+- **App layer**: When venue-only mode enabled, allows only `94.45.224.0/19`, `151.219.0.0/16`, `2001:67c:20a1::/48` (audience only)

-Boolean `venue_only_mode` in Game struct, `VenueConfig` stores CIDR ranges (configured via `VENUE_IP_RANGES` env var at startup).
+Boolean `venue_only_mode` in Game struct.
+IP ranges hardcoded in `types.rs` (`VENUE_ALLOWED_IP_RANGES`).
 Checks at both HTTP middleware and WebSocket upgrade.
 Uses `ipnet` crate for CIDR parsing, supports X-Forwarded-For for reverse proxy.
-Players/host/beamer exempt.
-Empty ranges = allow all (safety default).
+Players/host/beamer exempt from app-layer checks.
 Host can toggle mode on/off; enabled state persists in state export.

 ### Trivia System
 Entertainment during WRITING phase.
 Host adds 2-4 choice questions to pool, presents one, audience votes (hidden), host resolves to show results.
 No scoring, purely entertainment.
 Auto-clears on phase change.
 Persists in state exports.